-The last couple of years or so has been rather light on travel for me and P… Work has been hectic, life has gotten in the way, and we’ve been putting all our money into finishing up the flat (Still not done though… eep!)
+The last couple of years or so has been rather light on travel for me and Mr. Actually… Work has been hectic, life has gotten in the way, and we’ve been putting all our money into finishing up the flat (Still not done though… eep!)
+The last time we had a weekend away together was when we went to Rye for the weekend!
 Needless to say, a weekend away wasn’t really on the cards, until we both decided it was a necessity.
-We both wanted to get out of London for a few days and just chill out, so I did a little research (and looked at some pals travel posts for inspiration!) and decided a few days in the New Forest was just what the doctor ordered!
+We both wanted to get out of London for a few days and just chill out, so we decided a few days in the New Forest was just what the doctor ordered!

 Staying cozy at The Thatched Cottage Hotel